Hometown Cha-Cha-Cha: Casting

-Casting was first announced on December 21, 2020, with Kim Seon-ho and Shin Min-a being offered the lead roles.
-On April 2, 2021, it was officially announced that Yoo Je-won will be directing the drama literally translated as Seaside Village Cha-Cha-Cha.
-In the same time, Kim Seon-ho and Shin Min-a were confirmed as main leads, also Lee Sang-yi was being offered the role.
-The drama marked Director Yoo Je-won second collaboration with Shin Min-a after both worked on Tomorrow with You (2017).
+Casting announcements began on December 21, 2020, when Kim Seon‑ho and Shin Min‑a were reported to have been offered the lead roles.
+On April 2, 2021, Kim and Shin were officially confirmed as the leads; Lee Sang‑yi was also reported to have been offered a role.
+The drama marked director Yoo Je‑won's second collaboration with Shin Min‑a, following Tomorrow with You (2017).
+On June 23, 2021, Netflix released script‑reading photos.

 Filming

-The first script reading for the cast members took place on April 21, 2021.
-Filming was initially scheduled to commence on May 8 and primarily took place in Pohang.
-According to the production team, at the "Lighthouse Song Festival" scene in the sixth episode was the most significant and challenging to film.
-It required a substantial amount of time due to the large number of participants, unpredictable weather during the rainy season, and the need to follow strict COVID-19 quarantine guidelines.
-The drama was planned to wrapped up filming on October 6, 2021.
+The first script reading took place on April 21, 2021.
+Filming was scheduled to begin on May 8 and was primarily conducted in Pohang.
+According to the production team, the "Lighthouse Song Festival" sequence in episode six was particularly challenging to film because of the large number of participants, unpredictable rainy‑season weather, and strict COVID‑19 quarantine measures.
+Production was scheduled to wrap on October 6, 2021.